jukod/jukod.github.io/README.md

 before the kick-off presentation at 10:00.
 If one of the team members has a car, we can go by car.
-The team coach will pay for the gas/electricity and will take care of charging the university after the contest.
+The team coach will _try to_ get a refund from JU for the gas/electricity.
 (Use [our mailing list] or [our Discord server] to try sharing/finding a car ride.)